Virtual Console

-On January 30, 2019, the Virtual Console service was discontinued on the Wii, following the shutdown of the Wii Shop Channel.

-On March 27, 2023, the Virtual Console service will be discontinued on the Wii U and Nintendo 3DS.
-Purchased titles will remain playable.
+Launching with the Wii at the end of 2006, Virtual Console titles had been downloaded over ten million times as of early 2008.
+The distribution of past games through the Virtual Console is one of Nintendo's reasons for opposing software piracy of old console games.
+On January 30, 2019, the Virtual Console service was discontinued on the Wii, with the closure of the Wii Shop Channel.
+On March 27, 2023, the Virtual Console service was discontinued on the Wii U and Nintendo 3DS.
+Purchased titles remain playable.

 List of Virtual Console games

 Japan

 There were 38 Famicom, Super Famicom, Nintendo 64, Sega Mega Drive, and PC Engine games available at launch on the Wii Virtual Console for the Japanese region.
 The Nintendo 3DS Virtual Console launched with 7 Game Boy and Game Boy Color titles.
-New Virtual Console software is added on Tuesdays (Wii) and Wednesdays (Nintendo 3DS, Wii U) at 2:00PM JST and there are currently 659 titles for the Wii, 244 titles for the 3DS (256 for Nintendo 3DS Ambassadors) and 466 titles for the Wii U available.
+New Virtual Console software is added on Tuesdays (Wii) and Wednesdays (Nintendo 3DS, Wii U) at 2:00 pm JST and there were a total of 659 titles for the Wii, 244 titles for the 3DS (256 for Nintendo 3DS Ambassadors) and 466 titles for the Wii U available.